Mustafa-Zahedi/Mustafa-Zahedi/README.md

-- interested to AI, Data Science and currently working on web development.
+- interested into AI, Data Science and currently working on web development.
 - looking to collaborate on react.js and next.js
 - malestani21@gmail.com